 It’s Valentines Day.
 I have a ton of photos of couples in my archives, including a lot who are no longer together.
 I figured I’d post this pic of the couple I’m marrying this weekend.
-It was taken at my photobooth at Juju and Rutledges wedding, one where I was just the guest.
-Tomorrow I head to Vegas!
+It was taken at my photobooth at Juju and Rutledges wedding, one that I didn’

 I need to post some of my more recent work, not just old stuff.
 This is my friend Bunny Aug.
 She’s an awesome artist in her own right, but luckily for me, not a photographer.
 She wanted phots for a wig website and asked me to take them.
 I describe my style (one of them) as “beautiful people in ugly places” and she likes it, so we shot in a friends warehouse.
 As I told a friend after the shoot, “It’s a good thing I have friends who know how to look hot posed on a pile of rubble.”